 There are several environmental factors, common eye conditions, and serious eye conditions that may cause your eyes to appear bloodshot.
 Additionally, certain lifestyle choices play a role in the appearance of bloodshot eyes.
 If you’re an active tobacco or marijuana smoker, you’ve probably noticed redness in your eyes.
 Even alcohol consumption, lack of sleep, and overexposure to digital device screens can cause bloodshot eyes.
 Below is a breakdown of some of the bloodshot eyes factors and conditions.

-Having difficulties matching any one of these causes with your bloodshot eyes?
-Schedule an appointment with an eye doctor at CEC to help you resolve it.
+Have difficulties matching any one of these causes with your bloodshot eyes?
+Schedule an appointment with an eye doctor at Cleveland Eye Clinic to help you resolve it.

 Environmental Factors that Cause Bloodshot Eyes: